 Portuguese Prime Minister Josi Socrates, who hosted the EU summit in Lisbon, Portugal, said the agreement on the treaty between the 27 member states early Friday marked a new era for Europe.

 "With this new treaty, Europe has overcome an impasse that lasted for several years," Socrates told reporters.

-Leaders of the EU's 27 member nations approved the treaty in October.
-It is the would-be successor to the proposed EU constitution that was scrapped in 2005 after voters in France and the Netherlands rejected it.
+The treaty was approved on the first day of a two-day summit.
+It is the would-be successor to a proposed EU constitution scrapped in 2005 after it was rejected by voters in France and the Netherlands.